nre-learning/nrelabs-curriculum/lessons/lesson-16/stage4/guide.md

 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux1', 3)">Run this snippet</button>

 We will render the config tempelate for each device specefied in the YAML file.
-Python enumerate function keeps a count of loop index so that we can print the loop index.
+Python enumerate function keeps a count of loop index so that we can print the number of device we are looping over.

 ```